 Whether you are making a quilt specifically for this drive, or you have one finished and sitting on a shelf in your home, all quilts welcome.
 Do you have a nice size quilt just sitting that you could part with for someone who lost everything?
 Can you help with the Carolina Hurricane Quilt Project?

 See the February update with more quilts and another great story – HERE.

 PDF Download of the Perkiomen Block and setting designs – Carolina Hurricane Quilt Project if you’d like to use this pattern for your own top.
 FAQ Answer – No, I am no longer taking blocks myself, nor quilt tops.
 My friends and I have made 5 queen size and 4 full size and 2 twin size quilts, and I am now concentrating on coordinating finished quilts, and matching top makers with longarmers.

 Thank you to my favorite vendor partners for helping to spread the word on this project.
-Get Hobbs Batting at Fat Quarter Shop, including all the Tuscany line and also Hobbs at Craftsy including the wonderful Hobbs 80/20 in Black with my affiliate links.
-Aurifil Threads on Sale at Blueprint.
+Get Hobbs Batting at Fat Quarter Shop, including all the Tuscany line with my affiliate links.
 Quilter’s Dream Batting at FQS.
 Superior Thread at FQS.
 Find more patterns for quilts at Fave Quilts.